CODE OF CONDUCT FOR MEMBERS OF THE HOUSE OF ASSEMBLY

 Members will not use official information which is not in the public domain, or information obtained in confidence in the course of their official duties, for personal gain or the personal gain of others.

-Relationships between Members and government employees should be professional and based upon mutual respect and should have regard to the duty of those employees to remain politically impartial when carrying out their duties.
+Members should have regard to the duty of public service employees to remain politically impartial when carrying out their duties.

 Members should promote and support these principles by leadership and example.